 Implementing team-based care is crucial to prevent and reduce CVD risk.
 Emphasis should be on HTN/HCL prevention, detection, control, and management while addressing social barriers to improve outcomes.
 It is believed that adding health equity as a fifth goal in healthcare will rapidly improve population health.

-The medical community can foster and promote inclusiveness in a value-based model by focusing on patient-centered care, population health, cost efficiency, and care team well-being and health equity.
+The medical community has the opportunity to foster and promote inclusiveness in a value-based care model by focusing on patient-centered care, population health, cost efficiency, care team well-being, and health equity.
+This approach not only promotes better health outcomes but also contributes to the sustainability of the healthcare system.